 Members of the Trauma Anesthesia faculty have been widely published.
 For example, published research areas have focused on resuscitation, evaluation of non-anesthesia airway trainees and traumatic brain injuries.
 Shock Trauma Center participated in a large multicenter research project known as the PROPPR study.
 This study investigated different ratios of blood products to control hemorrhage in trauma patients and the influence on long-term outcomes, such as survival and post-operative complications.
 Faculty are currently involved in a variety of projects such as assessing non-invasive monitors to assist pre-hospital providers with triage decisions or interdepartmental studies investigating oxygen concentration and outcomes in orthopedic patients.
 We are currently participating in a multicenter prospective trial of using circulatory arrest and deep hypothermia to facilitate timely surgical repair in patients who have sustained life threatening penetrating trauma.

 The Division is directly involved in educating medical students, nurse anesthetist students, residents and fellows.
 There are formal didactic sessions, lectures and rotations through a state of the art simulation center to develop clinical competencies.
 In addition, the department trains pre-hospital providers, emergency medicine residents and critical care fellows in airway management.
 The department offers a fellowship in Trauma Anesthesiology.
-Please see the following website for more details.

 - Chief: L. Yvette Fouche-Weber, MD, Assistant Professor